Generic Name: Bosutinib (boe SUE ti nib)

 - If you are taking St. John's wort.
 Do not take St. John's wort with Bosulif (bosutinib).
 This medicine may not work as well.

 - If you are breast-feeding.
-Do not breast-feed while you take Bosulif (bosutinib) or for 1 month after you stop Bosulif (bosutinib).
+Do not breast-feed while you take Bosulif (bosutinib) and for 2 weeks after your last dose.

 This is not a list of all drugs or health problems that interact with Bosulif (bosutinib).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Bosulif (bosutinib) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Bosulif?

 - Tell all of your health care providers that you take Bosulif (bosutinib).
 This includes your doctors, nurses, pharmacists, and dentists.

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.